LAHS-Data/lahs-data.github.io/README.md

 ### Official Website
 This website is developed in html and hosted on Github Pages.
 Live changes to this repository will be updated on the main website.

+> Want to be part of our team in a startup like environment?
+Message us on [Slack](https://slack.com/signin).

 <img src="./images/ScreenShot.png">